 They establish systems for feedback - from customers, communities and networks, as well as from employees.
 3D businesses measure things like Net Promoter Score (How likely are you to refer us to your friends and colleagues?) and use these to monitor, drive (and reward) performance.
 This is not simply about ticking boxes.

-3D businesses engage everyone in striving to create 'delighted' and 'devoted' customers who come back for more and tell others.
+3D businesses engage everyone in striving to create delighted and devoted customers who come back for more and tell others.
 It starts with being easy to buy from and easy to deal with.
 It means consistency and it means everyone focusing on customers wherever they are in the business and ensuring the systems and processes reinforce this.
-(Check out how Amazon do it)

 They strive to delight their customers which means exceeding customer expectations.
 By definition, doing this raises customer expectations.
-But 3D businesses relish and embrace this, and work hard to raise the bar.
-They make their customers feel valued.
+But 3D businesses relish this and work hard to raise the bar and make their customers feel valued.
 Itís about building a brand that stands for something and everything the business does needs to reflect and reinforce that.

 - Do all your people know and live it?

 - Do your customers and potential customers recognise it?

 - And what are you going to DO as a result?

 Remember, 3D Thinking is a way of doing things.
 Itís a philosophy.
 Itís an attitude.
 Crucially, itís one that is shared at every level of the business and drives performance.
 It looks different in every business, and there are no simple lists of things to do, or rules to follow.
 Itís about leadership, itís about culture, itís about processes, and above all, itís about PEOPLE!